Questions every parent should ask:

 Variety -Is there diversity in class offerings and faculty to train a well rounded dancer?

 Ballet is the foundation of all dance – however it is no longer enough all by itself.
 Twentieth century ballet companies perform as many contemporary works as they do classical.
 Prestigious ballet institutions now require contemporary training, cross fitness training, character, and variations.
-Wilmington School of Ballet offers weekly classes in stretch and strength, character, variations, contemporary, and hip hop.
+Wilmington School of Ballet offers a weekly classes in stretch and strength, character, variations, contemporary, and hip hop.
 These classes are optional and in addition to daily ballet classes.
-Our variety of dance offerings all work together to prepare a well trained versatile dancer.
+Our variety of dance offerings all work together to train a well trained versatile dancer.

 Performance – Are there performance choices to fit our family’s budget and child’s needs?

 Performance is an integral part of a dance education.
 Each students and family however is unique and flexible options may make the difference in long term success for both the dancer and their family.
 Dancers in our program can choose from a variety of performance options.